Bears coach Nagy gets best of mentor, Chiefs coach Reid

 CHICAGO (AP) — Bears coach Matt Nagy decided to rest starters for the next-to-last preseason game rather than use it as the customary regular-season tuneup.

-And the backups proved that they’re also ready for the regular season.

-Chase Daniel directed touchdown drives on the first three possessions and the Bears defeated the Kansas City Chiefs 27-20 on Saturday.
+And the backups proved that they’re also ready for the regular season as Chase Daniel directed touchdown drives on the first three possessions.

 The Bears played in the Hall of Fame Game and have been practicing since July 20, and Nagy liked what he’d seen from the starters in practices.
 So he decided Friday to keep starters out of what normally would be a dress rehearsal for the regular-season opener at Green Bay.